tealpartners/website/content/en/blog/viren-wins-ai-award.md

 Want to know more about VIREN?
 Soon we will publish a blog series about this unique technology.
 Follow our page via [Linkedin](https://www.linkedin.com/company/teal-partners/?originalSubdomain=be)

+Want to know more about the paper?
+You can already read an extract [here](https://dtai.cs.kuleuven.be/stories/post/sebastijan-dumancic/automated-payroll-management/).